retaildevcrews/helium-java/README.md

 # Make sure you are in the root of the repo
 # Build the container first
-## Run this command to build an image in the container OR run the docker build command
+## Run this command to build an image in the container OR run the docker build command.
+But first run the command below to stop the previous instance and free up port 8080:

+mvn spring-boot:stop

+#Start here and create or send the newcome to the Helium-aks steps like node.js

 docker build -t helium-dev .

 # Then run the container.
 First decide on the AUTH_TYPE and set with this command:
-docker run  -p8080:8080 --env KEYVAULT_NAME=devshop-gelatodev-kv --env AUTH_TYPE=<CLI or MSI> myimage_name:latest
+docker run  -p8080:8080 --env KEYVAULT_NAME=devshop-gelatodev-kv --env AUTH_TYPE=<CLI or MSI> helium-dev:latest

 # Check the logs to ensure the container is properly running
 # Re-run until the application started message appears